Final dispute over undefined vs null in JS/TS

 like language itself, with features like optional chaining and default values,

 language.
-Most of potential pitfalls related to undefined
+Most of potential pitfalls related to undefined, like

 accidentally not returning a value from the function or not initialising a

-variable or a property, are no longer relevant with TypeScript
+variable or a property, are no longer relevant with TypeScript.
+TS makes

 less thing to worry about.
 No more questions like: Should I use undefined